bkalp2023/fast_file_picker/README.md

 The result (`FilePickerXResult`) can be a URI or path depending on the platform:

 - Windows: path
-- macOS: URL if `macOSScoped` is true, otherwise path
+- macOS: both URL and path are returned
 - iOS: URL
   - Note: you might need to call [startAccessingSecurityScopedResource](https://pub.dev/packages/accessing_security_scoped_resource) to gain access to the directory on iOS.
 - Android: An SAF Uri